pkrll/furry-potato/static/jxa.md

 Like Applescript, JXA comes with a built-in Objective-C bridge allowing you to access native frameworks using Javascript.
 Basically, the bridge enables you to import any Cocoa framework.
 In essence, you could build Cocoa apps with JXA.
 Pretty neat, huh?

 As I have never personally done that, I'm sticking to the basics here.
-For more information on creating actual apps, read <a href="https://tylergaw.com/articles/building-osx-apps-with-js/" target="_blank">__Tyler Gaw's excellent post__</a> on that.
+For more information on creating actual apps, read __[Tyler Gaw's excellent post](https://tylergaw.com/articles/building-osx-apps-with-js/)__</a> on that.

 Keeping with the Spotify theme, let's use ObjC to copy the current track's Spotify URL to the pasteboard.